alex-kalinin/twitter-ios/README.md

 ###### Optional

 * Optional: When composing, you should have a countdown in the upper right for the tweet limit.
-* Optional: After creating a new tweet, a user should be able to view it in the timeline immediately without refetching the timeline from the network.
-* Optional: Retweeting and favoriting should increment the retweet and favorite count.
-* Optional: User should be able to unretweet and unfavorite and should decrement the retweet and favorite count.
 * Optional: Replies should be prefixed with the username and the reply_id should be set when posting the tweet,
 * Optional: User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client.